succinctlabs/sp1-project-template/README.md

 ## Running the Project

-There are four main ways to run this project: build a program, execute a program, generate a core proof, and generate an EVM-compatible proof.
+There are three main ways to run this project: execute the program, generate a core proof, and generate an EVM-compatible Groth16 proof.

 ### Build the Program